-After a few months on a private Bug Bounty program, Prestashop opens up to the whole YesWeHack community.
-Check out the following interview with Pierre Rambaud, Senior Core Developer at Prestashop to understand the motivations behind this jump.
+After a few months on a private bug bounty program, PrestaShop opens up to the entire YesWeHack community.
+Check out the following interview with Pierre Rambaud, Senior Core Developer at PrestaShop to understand what motivated this leap forward.

-PrestaShop is an Open Source e-commerce solution, written in PHP, with high customization capabilities.
+PrestaShop is an open-source eCommerce solution, written in PHP, with significant customisation capabilities.
 It is currently used by 300,000 shops worldwide and is available in 75 different languages.
 I work in the Core Team as a maintainer and I take care of security matters both for the open-source project and for the company.

-Bug Bounty is the perfect solution for improving the security of an application (open-source or not).
-In our case, the Bug Bounty will increase both the software security and users’ trust because it is public.
+Bug bounty is the ideal solution for improving the security of an application (open source or otherwise).
+In our case, the bug bounty program will increase both the software security and users’ trust because it is public.

-Today you’re expanding your private program into a public one–what motivated this choice?
+You are now expanding your private program into a public one.
+What motivated this choice?

-Any tip for companies hesitating to launch a Bug Bounty program?
+Any tip for companies thinking about launching a bug bounty program?

-The recent number of incidents where attackers were able to steal data from software companies proves that a Bug Bounty is especially needed nowadays.
+The recent number of incidents where attackers were able to steal data from software companies proves that a bug bounty is now vital.
 We owe it to PrestaShop users to put application security as the number one priority.

-It is obvious that this program has a cost: not only money but also time dedicated to reports and to patch the issues.
-People whose source code is not disclosed may have the impression that they are safe and nothing can happen to them as the code is not public.
-Which of course is wrong.
-Because it will save your reputation and your money.
+It is obvious that this program has a cost: not only money but also the time dedicated to reports and patching the issues.
+People whose source code is not disclosed may have the impression that they are safe and nothing can happen to them, as the code is not public.
+This of course is wrong.
+It will save your reputation and your money.
 The program will actually cost less than you may think, as it will prevent breaches from happening.

 Auditing your infrastructure or your application is fine, but it’s all constantly evolving.
-The advantage of a Bug Bounty program is that it will attract different hunters, with different skills, which will significantly increase the possibility of finding vulnerabilities.
+The advantage of a bug bounty program is that it will attract different hunters, with different skills, which will significantly increase the possibility of identifying vulnerabilities.

-A Bug Bounty will have different types of attacks being tried against your system.
-While an audit will be performed by a single entity.
+Lastly, a bug bounty will try different types of attacks against your system.
+An audit will only be performed by a single entity.